 In fact, the idea that your mind can change your world almost seems too good to be true.

-I can assure you, however, that I have experienced AND witnessed the good that having a positive mindset can bring.
+I can assure you, however, that I have experienced AND witnessed the good and positive light that having a positive mindset can bring.

 Both positive and negative thoughts are powerful but have opposite results.
 Today I want to talk to you about how both can impact you, and how the power of positive thinking can truly transform every aspect of your life.